philsturgeon/phil.tech/source/2011-12-20-php-basher-bashing.html.markdown

 layout: post
 title: PHP Basher Bashing
 category: php
-alias: blog/2011/12/php-basher-bashing
+alias: blog/2011/12/php-basher-bashing/
-excerpt: " \n\tAnyone who has used PHP for a while knows that it has its ugly parts.
+excerpt: "Anyone who has used PHP for a while knows that it has its ugly parts.
   Recently I've seen a whole swathe of PHP-bashing articles and that would be fine if they were making a valid point, but some of it has just been - as I tweeted recently
   - \"absolute drivel\".
 He didn't like that very much so I thought I'd follow his